dbhgi/smart-health-cards-go/README.md

   - Generating a scannable QR code from the generated JWS
 - What's incomplete:
   - Generating QR code for large payloads.
 The smart health card docs indicate that cards are generally supposed to be very small payloads, however in cases where they exceed a certain threshold, they need to be split into chunks and each chunk would correspond to its own QR code.
 The walkthrough illustrates how the chunking process works.
   - Organizing the issuer package code such that it can be used easily by other services.
-Currently the issuer_test code lives alongside the issuer in the same package.
+Currently, the issuer_test code lives alongside the issuer in the same package.

 ## Local Development